dannyo/z-mon/README.md

 z-mon
 =====

-A jenkins build monitor plugin
+A jenkins build monitor plugin.
+Modified to work with Jenkins 2 compatibility.

 How to Build and Install Z-Mon
 ------------------------------